jannis-baum/topic-evolution-model/description.md

   distinct topics within a period are merged into one
 - `--evolution_threshold` defines the threshold of *topic distance* below which topics of different periods are assigned the same theme
+- `--theta`, **an integer**, which defines how closely connected terms have to be to belong to the same topic

 ## TEM algorithm